Friday, September 14, 2012 at 5:21 AM

 Indeed, the greater is my shame that a little schadenfreude stoked my interest in actually seeing him humbled.
 In other words, what business did he have participating in the Olympics if he was not even good enough to win in the Paralympics?
 I even took perverse interest in the way Pistorius made a mockery of his highly touted sportsmanship by crying sour grapes about the length of the other runner’s blades after his loss….

-At any rate, I’m not sure what it says about me that I would be eager to watch 3,500 hours of the Olympics but not in the least bit interested in watching just 6 hours of the Paralympics, let alone searching the Internet for results.
+At any rate, I’m not sure what it says about me that I was so eager to watch 3,500 hours of the Olympics, but so uninterested in watching 6 hours of the Paralympics, let alone searching the Internet for timely results.

 As one who has family members with disabilities, though, I fully understand that the last thing Paralympians want is for their performances to evoke sympathy or, even worse, pity.
 But, as admirable and life affirming as their performances might be, a confluence of sympathy and pity is all I feel when I see people with disabilities competing in sporting events.